-I currently tutor students between second grade and college level.
-Previously, as a Paraprofessional high school Math Teacher in Westchester County, New York, my students achieved mathematical academic success with the NYS Regents Exams and the common core examinations each year.
+I currently tutor students between elementary and college level.
+As an experienced high school Math Teacher from Westchester County, NY, my students achieved mathematical success with the NYS Regents Exams and the Common Core examinations each year.

-Today, I enjoy coaching and helping people and I love mathematics.
-Incidentally, because of many students academic success, parents, school administrators, friends, and family have encouraged me to continue tutoring and helping those that can benefit from my methods and styles of teaching.
+Today, I enjoy coaching, helping people and have a deep love for mathematical theory.
+Due to the academic success I have had with students, parents, school administrators, friends, and family, I'm delighted to continue tutoring and helping those that can benefit from my methods and styles of coaching.

 What is your teaching philosophy?

 My philosophy as a tutor is to provide individualized attention so that the student can maximize their learning.
 I encourage students to challenge their thinking and problem-solving skills to a higher level of critical thinking.

 What might you do in a typical first session with a student?

 A typical first session is discovery/learning time.
 I will get to know the student and what they are struggling with academically.
 Go over any homework and review test materials and any other documents the student needs help with.

 How can you help a student become an independent learner?

 I can help any student become an independent learner by demonstrating how to research topics and providing the various resources available to him.
 I'd provide the student methods on note taking and organizational and structure skills for better study habits.
 These skills are the foundation to becoming an independent learner.